davidskeck/PyStudy/readme.md

 PyStudy
 =======

-PyStudy is an open-source tool that can be used to study any subject.
+PyStudy is a tool to study any subject.
+Users can create tests using any question and answer set.

+NOTE: Python 3.x is required.

 Usage
 =====